MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-VAT-declaration.md

 Fix downloading instructions are here: https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/analytics/download-electronic-reporting-configuration-lcs

-2. Optionally set up **Financial report** for VAT declaration and calculation rules for **Financial report cells**.
-Set it up if you are going to use Financial reports for generating data for some cells in Section 3 of VAT declaration based on financial reports cells setup.
+2. Optionally set up **Financial report** for VAT declaration.
+Set up calculation rules for **Financial report cells**.
+You should set it up if you are going to use Financial reports for generating data for some cells in Section 3 of VAT declaration based on financial reports cells setup.

 You can find more details about how to set up Financial reports in (Financial reporting (Russia) article https://docs.microsoft.com/ru-ru/dynamics365/unified-operations/financials/localizations/rus-financial-reports

 3. For the first use, optionally Upload Data management package settings to work with Russian VAT declaration
-  1. In the LCS Shared asset library https://lcs.dynamics.com/V2, click on **Shared asset library** tile.
+  1) In the LCS Shared asset library https://lcs.dynamics.com/V2, click on **Shared asset library** tile.
-  2. Select asset type **Data package**.
+  2) Select asset type **Data package**.
 Download package with name “RU VAT Declaration demo setup”.
 As result, file RU VAT  Declaration.zip will be downloaded.
-  3. In the **Data management** workspace of Dynamics 365 for Finance and operations, click **Import**
+  3) In the **Data management** workspace of Dynamics 365 for Finance and operations, click **Import**
-  4. Fill in **Job details** group of fields
+  4) Fill in **Job details** group of fields
      1. In the field **Name** enter the job name
      2. In the **Data source format** field, select value “Package”

-  5. In the **Upload data file**, click **Upload** and choose the RU VAT Declaration.zip file downloaded on the previous step.
+  5) In the **Upload data file**, click **Upload** and choose the RU VAT Declaration.zip file downloaded on the previous step.
-  6. When upload of Data entities finishes, click on button **Import**.
+  6) When upload of Data entities finishes, click on button **Import**.
-  7. Validate the imported Financial report at **General ledger > Financial reports setup > Financial reports**
+  7) Validate the imported Financial report at **General ledger > Financial reports setup > Financial reports**

 ## Overview